Information about Certification Tests

 Both choices require registration before taking an Indiana University Plagiarism Test.

-Already passed a test and have a Certificate?
+Already passed a test in 2016 or later and have a Certificate?
 Click here to retrieve your validated Certificate.

 Your Certificate for Passing a Test